-The DWSS has three (3) full-time SNAPET case managers, and (1) Administrative Assistant located in Las Vegas, and one (1) full-time SNAPET case manager in Reno providing employment and training services in their respective office areas.
+The DWSS has three (3) full-time SNAPET case managers, and (2) Administrative Assistants located in Las Vegas, one (1) full-time SNAPET case manager in Henderson, and one (1) fulltime SNAPET case manager in Reno providing employment and training services in their respective office areas.
 In other areas of Nevada, SNAP recipients can volunteer to participate at their local DWSS office.

-e) Provide a list of the components offered.
+Provide a list of the components offered.

 The Nevada Supplemental Nutrition Assistance Program Employment and Training Program (SNAPET) offers job search training, supervised job search, job retention, and educational opportunities to SNAP recipients who volunteer to participate.
-These components provide the participants the necessary skills to obtain and maintain employment.
+These components provide the participants with the necessary skills to obtain and maintain employment.

 The job search training component is provided in conjunction with the supervised job search component.
-The job retention component is available for the first 30 days of employment when the SNAPET participant has become employed through the SNAPET program.
+The job retention component is available for the first 60 days of employment when the SNAPET participant has become employed through the SNAPET program.

-The educational component is available through contracted third-party educational providers.
-Each community college will train SNAP recipients through short term programs qualifying them for entry level positions at local area in-demand careers.
-The participants will receive individual support from community colleges staff while participating in the SNAPET educational component.
-Successful participants will earn credits at the respective colleges toward an Associate of Applied Science degree, other industry recognized certification, apprenticeships, and/or Adult Basic Education/High School Equivalency.
-The community colleges offer credit and non-credit certifications at the same cost charged to the general public, to include instruction and certification, and referrals to appropriate employers.
-Community college staff will provide direct and supportive services to SNAPET recipients, including assessments and case management.
-Each educational provider can make a determination that a SNAPET participant is not a good fit for this component and has 10 days to inform the State agency that they have made a provider determination, and the State agency then has 10 days to inform the participant of the provider determination.
+The educational component is available through contracted third-party providers.
+Each educational program will train SNAP recipients through short term programs qualifying them for entry level positions at local area in-demand careers.
+The participants will receive individual support from provider staff while participating in the SNAPET educational component.
+Successful participants will earn credits at the respective colleges or allowable institutions toward an associate degree, other industry recognized certification, apprenticeships, and/or Adult Basic Education/High School Equivalency. educational intuitions offer credit and non-credit certifications at the same cost charged to the general public, to include instruction and certification, and referrals to appropriate employers.
+Provider staff will provide direct and supportive services to SNAPET recipients, including assessments and case management.
+Each provider can make a determination that a SNAPET participant is not a good fit for this component and has 10 days to inform the State agency that they have made a provider determination, and the State agency then has 10 days to inform the participant of the provider determination.

-Participants will receive ongoing case management services from the SNAPET case managers and staff at contracted third-party educational institutions.
+Participants will receive ongoing case management services from the SNAPET case managers and staff at contracted third-party providers.
 Case management services include supervision of allowable activities, progress monitoring, referrals to and navigation of community resources, and issuance of necessary supportive services.

-f) Provide the web addresses (URLs) of State E&T policy resources such as handbooks and State administrative code, if available.
+Provide the web addresses (URLs) of State E&T policy resources such as handbooks and State administrative code, if available.